isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Note every class is meant to be a base class.
+Not every class is meant to be a base class.
 Most standard-library classes are examples of that (e.g., `std::vector` and `std::string` are not designed to be derived from).
-This rule are about using `final` on classes with virtual functions meant to be interfaces for a class hierarchy.
+This rule is about using `final` on classes with virtual functions meant to be interfaces for a class hierarchy.

 ##### Note